What is developmental dysplasia of the hip?

 A hip abduction orthosis is a brace that holds the child’s hips in the proper position for hip development.
 This type of brace can be used from infancy to about 3 years of age and is worn full-time or part-time depending on the severity of DDH.
 This form of bracing is rarely used as the first type of bracing in young infants.

-If bracing is unsuccessful in treating hip dysplasia in infants, a closed reduction procedure may be needed.
+If bracing is unsuccessful in treating hip dysplasia in infants, a surgery called “closed reduction procedure” may be needed.
 While the child is under general anesthesia, an orthopedic surgeon moves the child’s hip back into place by hand with no surgical incisions.
 Children are then placed into a spica, or body cast, to hold the hip in the appropriate position.

 While physical therapy may be useful for some patients, most children with DDH do not require it unless they are older or have had osteotomy surgery.
 Your provider will always communicate your options and explain the best road to recovery.

 Each child is unique.
-Talking with the medical experts at Gillette Children’s means you get world class care from multiple different teams, all in one place.
-If you are concerned that your child may have developmental dysplasia of the hip, we can evaluate and create a treatment plan tailored to their specific needs, whether or not that requires surgery.
+Seeing the medical experts at Gillette Children’s means you get world-class care from a multidisciplinary team of professionals, all in one place.
+If you are concerned that your child may have developmental dysplasia of the hip, we can evaluate and create a treatment plan tailored to their specific needs, whether or not they require surgery.